MSc Project

 Contributions:

-• Developed a dynamic control allocation algorithm based on a novel two-stage FDD framework, combining AEKF and OS-ELM approaches to handle simultaneous actuator faults.
+- Developed a dynamic control allocation algorithm based on a novel two-stage Fault Detection and Diagnosis (FDD) framework, combining AEKF and OS-ELM approaches to handle simultaneous actuator faults.